CUCTF/ctf-writeups/picoctf/web/some-assembly-required-1234/README.md

 <img src="images-sar1234/level-1-network-analysis.png" width="1000" />

 We see an executable file being used by the site, as well as a JavaScript file.

-To see the files for each level, navigate the level's subdirectory.
-The JavaScript file can be used for levels 1 and 2, but I was able to solve those levels without it.
+Note: To see the files for each level, navigate to the level's subdirectory.
+The JavaScript file can be used for levels 1 and 2, but I was able to solve those levels without it, and therefore they are not included in the level subdirectories.

 ## Exploitation: Level 1